buildpacks/rfcs/text/0000-rfc-process.md

 **Voting Window**: The time period between a call for votes and the voting end date is referred to as the voting window.

-**Lazy Consensus**: Voting on project level RFCs is done by lazy consensus.
+**Lazy Consensus**: Voting on RFCs is done by lazy consensus.
 Any project member with a binding vote who has not voted by the end date is assumed to assent to the RFC.

 **Binding Vote**: Binding Votes have formal power within the RFC process.
 A single no vote by a project member with a binding vote is sufficient to reject an RFC.